 UK Tax Strategy

-Bristol-Myers Squibb is a global BioPharma company firmly focused on its mission to discover, develop and deliver innovative medicines that help patients prevail over serious diseases.
-Bristol-Myers Squibb UK aims to deliver on its commitments: to our patients and customers, to our employees, to our communities, and to our environment.
+Bristol Myers Squibb is a global BioPharma company firmly focused on its mission to discover, develop and deliver innovative medicines that help patients prevail over serious diseases.
+The UK entities of Bristol-Myers Squibb Company aim to deliver on its commitments to our patients and customers, to our employees, to our communities, and to our environment.

 The group conducts business activities throughout the world with operations in the Americas, EMEA, India and the Asia-Pacific regions.
 These activities incur significant and varied business taxes, contributing significantly to the revenues of those territories.
 In all territories where relevant we pay corporate income taxes, indirect taxes, customs duties and excise taxes, stamp duties and employment taxes as well as numerous other varied business taxes.